 The next day we hunted down some more coconuts.
-Sterling had found a secluded spot on the top of the bluff where someone had once lived.
+Sterling had found a secluded spot on the top of the bluff where someone once lived.
 All that remained now was the shell of their dwelling, but it looked out across the deep blue waters.
 An incredible view of wave slammed coastline and wild natural flora.
 Most importantly, two coconut trees bearing 20 or more fruits apiece.
 Much more than we could carry, even with three huge backpacks, but no matter we would make a couple trips.

 We sat down to sip a coconut each in preparation for getting our haul back to the waiting dinghy.
 The flat concrete slab of what must have once been a fabulous patio was the perfect place to enjoy some electrolytes and the view.
 But when I tore my eyes away from the horizon, bloody paw prints were everywhere.
 They were all around me, across the patio.

-She was creating them.
 As she danced around refusing to stand still, more and more blood poured from her foot.
 I called to Sterling that his baby had been hurt, badly.
 He responded with an urgency such that I had never seen in him.

 Joel sacrificed his boxers for me to cut into makeshift bandages, but she wouldn’t let Sterling wrap her up.
 She was still moving around easily enough, though blood was everywhere, her foot wouldn’t stop bleeding.

 He got her back to the boat as quickly as he could, while Joel and I got the pile of coconuts to the beach.
 With a little difficulty, we were able to patch Mancha up for the night.
 Though she isn’t a huge dog, Mancha is all muscle.
 And when she’s mad, or scared, she’s teeth too.